Jake Fox: Arizona Diamondbacks

 On August 11, 2013, the Arizona Diamondbacks signed Fox to a minor league deal.

 Vaqueros Laguna

 Fox spent the 2013–14 Mexican Pacific League season with the Cañeros de Los Mochis, before signing with the Mexican League's Vaqueros Laguna on February 7, 2014.
+In 57 games he hit .307/.397/.605 with 16 home runs and 46 RBIs.

-Second stint with the Philadelphia Phillies
+Philadelphia Phillies (second stint)

-He was acquired by the Philadelphia Phillies on June 12.
+On June 12, 2014, Fox was traded to the Philadelphia Phillies.

 Toronto Blue Jays

 Fox signed a minor league contract with the Toronto Blue Jays on December 12, 2014, that included an invitation to spring training.

 Hanwha Eagles

 He played 29 games for the Double-A New Hampshire Fisher Cats before being released in order to sign a 1-year, $120,000 contract with the Hanwha Eagles of the Korea Baseball Organization.

-Third stint with the Philadelphia Phillies
+Philadelphia Phillies (third stint)

 On January 8, 2016, the Philadelphia Phillies signed Fox to a minor league contract.
-He became a free agent on November 7, 2016.
+He played in 123 games for the Double–A Reading Fightin Phils, hitting .264/.329/.494 with 23 home runs and 71 RBI.
+Fox elected free agency following the season on November 7.

 On July 29, 2017, Fox signed a minor league deal with the Philadelphia Phillies.
-He elected free agency on November 6, 2017.
+He did not appear for the organization and elected free agency following the season on November 6.